RGBCube/GitHub2Forgejo/README.md

 Accepted environment variables:

   GITHUB_USER: The user to fetch the repositories from.
+Case sensitive.
   GITHUB_TOKEN: An access token for fetching private repositories.
 Optional.

   FORGEJO_URL: The URL to the Forgejo instance.
 Must include the protocol (https://).